lersonjean/cyber-notes/content/CCNA/CCNA – Chapter 13.md

     </details>

 # Essay Questions
-- Compare and contrast ICMP in IPv4 vs. IPv6, focusing on enhancements introduced by [[ICMPv6]] [[Neighbor Discovery Protocol]].
+- Compare and contrast ICMP in IPv4 vs. IPv6, focusing on enhancements introduced by <strong>ICMPv6</strong> <strong>Neighbor Discovery Protocol</strong>.
-- Explain how [[Ping]] and [[Traceroute]] leverage specific ICMP message types and TTL/Hop Limit to diagnose networks, including their limitations.
+- Explain how <strong>Ping</strong> and <strong>Traceroute</strong> leverage specific ICMP message types and TTL/Hop Limit to diagnose networks, including their limitations.
-- Describe scenarios that trigger [[Destination Unreachable]] messages and explain various unreachable codes in IPv4 and IPv6.
+- Describe scenarios that trigger <strong>Destination Unreachable</strong> messages and explain various unreachable codes in IPv4 and IPv6.
 - Discuss security implications of ICMP and how blocking it affects diagnostic tools.
-- Detail IPv6 [[SLAAC]] and the roles of Router Solicitation and Router Advertisement messages.
+- Detail IPv6 <strong>SLAAC</strong> and the roles of Router Solicitation and Router Advertisement messages.

 # FAQ
 > [!faq]- **What is ICMP and what is its primary purpose?**
-> [[ICMP]] provides network‑layer feedback about packet‑delivery problems, helping diagnose why forwarding failed.
+> <strong>ICMP</strong> provides network‑layer feedback about packet‑delivery problems, helping diagnose why forwarding failed.

 > [!faq]- **What are common ICMP message types?**
 > Echo (host confirmation), Destination Unreachable, Time Exceeded and Redirect.

 > [!faq]- **How does ICMPv6 enhance messaging compared to ICMPv4?**
-> It introduces [[Neighbor Discovery Protocol]] with RS, RA, NS and NA messages for autoconfiguration and address resolution.
+> It introduces <strong>Neighbor Discovery Protocol</strong> with RS, RA, NS and NA messages for autoconfiguration and address resolution.

 > [!faq]- **What is the ping utility and what does it use ICMP for?**
-> [[Ping]] sends Echo Requests and awaits Echo Replies to test reachability and measure round‑trip time.
+> <strong>Ping</strong> sends Echo Requests and awaits Echo Replies to test reachability and measure round‑trip time.

 > [!faq]- **What is the loopback address and how is ping used with it?**
 > 127.0.0.1 (IPv4) or ::1 (IPv6) tests only the local IP stack without traversing the network.

 > [!faq]- **How does Traceroute work?**
-> [[Traceroute]] increments TTL/Hop Limit and listens for Time Exceeded replies from each hop, mapping the path and latency.
+> <strong>Traceroute</strong> increments TTL/Hop Limit and listens for Time Exceeded replies from each hop, mapping the path and latency.

 > [!faq]- **Why might ping or traceroute fail or time out?**
 > Host down, congestion, firewalls blocking ICMP, routing errors or address‑resolution delays.